-In the past, a highlight of Math 2090 was seeing students present on topics, and even lead activities.
-(Activities have included everything from worksheets to relay races!)
+Presentations and activities.
+A highlight of Math 2090 is seeing students present on topics, and even lead activities.
+(Past activities have included everything from worksheets to relay races!)
 For several of the topics we discuss, I will leave some of the details to students.
 Some presentation topics will be assigned.
 For example, we begin the course with a look at different numeration systems.
 I will present one example in class (Egyptian numerals), and other examples will be left up to you.
 In years where there is a critical mass of Education students, we have had students present on a grade level in the K-6 curriculum.